raspberrypilearning/turing-test-lessons/Lesson-1/lesson-plan-1.md

-# Lesson 1 - How do Computers Think?
+# Lesson 1 - How Do Computers Think?

 ##Introduction

 How do computers think?
 In this lesson, students will consider how computers and robots need to follow a sequence of instructions to complete a task.
-Much of this lesson is dedicated to getting students using a Raspberry Pi for the first time, logging in, accessing IDLE3 and typing a small sequence of instructions to make a shape.
+Much of this lesson is dedicated to getting students using a Raspberry Pi for the first time, logging in, accessing IDLE3, and typing a small sequence of instructions to make a shape.

-## Learning Objectives
+## Learning objectives

 - Know that computers follow a sequence of instructions to make something happen.
 - Be able to set up a Raspberry Pi, and give a set of instructions in Python to make a shape.

-## Learning Outcomes
+## Learning outcomes

 ###All students are able to: